-This article is full of information about duck shooting, and may be helpful to guide you when making a submission.
+This article is full of information about duck shooting Victoria, and may be helpful to guide you when making a submission.
 Please ensure that you put your submission in your own words so that it has maximum impact.

 How does the Parliamentary Inquiry process work?

-The committee will hear oral evidence and receive written submissions as part of this process from all key stakeholders – not just the animal protection sector, but also from shooting associations and regional communities.
+The committee will hold public hearings as part of this Inquiry and will call upon key stakeholders from not just the animal protection sector, but also from shooting associations and regional communities, to give evidence.